 FIGHT THE BITE - MOSQUITO AWARENESS

 The Mississippi Department of Health urges all Mississippians to avoid mosquito bites whenever possible.
 The risk of a healthy person getting West Nile virus from a mosquito bite is very low, but protection remains important for all Mississippians.
-West Nile virus is transmitted primarily through the bite of an infected mosquito.
-However, there have been isolated cases occurring in blood transfusion and organ donation recipients, from mother to baby during pregnancy, and through breast milk.
-People cannot become infected through ordinary contact with an infected bird, horse or human.

 PROTECTION